vlvagerviwager/tech-interview-prep/README.md

-# interviewprep
+# Technical Interview Prep Resources

-Resources to prep for technical interviews.
-Contributions via PRs and Issues welcome.
+Resources to prepare for technical interviews.

-# Resources
+## Resources

 | Site | What do I do with this? |
 | ------------- |-------------|